runonbitcoin/examples/run-db-simple/README.md

 This is going to generate a lot of output.
 That's because run-db is getting in sync with the bsv blockchain.

+Once the output shows that it's up to date, you can go to a different terminal and continue.

 ### Running the scripts